ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/csp/google.md

 ## Create your Compute Engine instance

 The easiest way to launch your instance is via the [Google Cloud Console](https://console.cloud.google.com).
-Activities can be seperated by `Project`.
+Activities can be separated by `Project`.
 By default, when you first login, you will be in `My First Project`.
 If you wish to rename this, navigate to `IAM & Admin` > `Settings`, and rename.
 You can also create new project(s) from the pull down menu, or [directly](https://console.cloud.google.com/projectcreate).

 Select `Compute Engine` from the `Quick access` section, if shown.
 Else navigate to `Compute Engine` > `VM instances`.
 If it is your first time, you will be prompted to enable `Compute Engine API`.
 Go to the [VM instances](https://console.cloud.google.com/compute/instances) area of the console.